FlexiBO: A Decoupled Cost-Aware Multi-Objective Optimization Approach for Deep Neural Networks

-Bayesian multi-objective optimization is an iterative algorithm where a prior model is chosen for the expensive-to-evaluate black-box functions involved in an optimization problem.
-In Bayesian multi-objective optimization, each point $\vec{x}$ in the configuration space is assigned an uncertainty region $R_t(\vec{x})$ at each iteration $t$ using model $f$.
-The minimum value of the uncertainty region, $\min(R_t(\vec{x}))$, is regarded as the pessimistic value of $\vec{x}$; similarly, the maximum value of the uncertainty region, $\max(R_t(\vec{x}))$, is regarded as the optimistic value of $\vec{x}$.
-The pessimistic Pareto front, $P_{pess}$, is constructed using the undominated pessimistic values of $\vec{x}$, where $\vec{x} \in E$.
-The optimistic Pareto front, $P_{opt}$, is likewise constructed using the undominated optimistic values of $\vec{x}$ in the design space.
+\paragraph{Surrogate Model} Surrogate models $\mathfrak{M_i}$ for $1 \leq i \leq n$ are used to approximate the function to optimize, which is usually computationally expensive to evaluate and not available in closed form.
+Surrogate models are trained with evaluations of a small subset of the design space $\mathfrak{X}$ and are used to predict the objective functions value using $\hat{f}(\bm{x})=\bm{\mu}(\bm{x})$ with estimation uncertainty $\bm{\sigma}(\bm{x})$ for each design $\bm{x}$.
+The uncertainty region $R(\bm{x})$ of a design $\bm{x}$ is defined as a hyper-rectangle of the width of the confidence region using $\bm{\mu}(\bm{x})$ and $\bm{\sigma}(\bm{x})$ (formally defined later).

-\paragraph{Pareto region} is the region between the pessimistic and optimistic Pareto fronts, and as we denote it as $PR$ throughout this paper.
-As shown in Figure \ref{fig:pareto_construction}, the set of solutions inside the Pareto region are classified as the Pareto-optimal solutions.
-Let $R(P)$ be a region in the objective space, where each point in the region is dominated by at least one point in the Pareto front, $P$.
-Then, the Pareto region, $PR$, can be calculated as:
+\paragraph{Optimistic and Pessimistic Pareto front.} Each design $\bm{x}$ in the design space $\mathfrak{X}$ is assigned an uncertainty region $R(\bm{x})$ using the predictions of the objective functions $\bm{f}$ from the surrogate models $\mathfrak{M}$.
+Figure \ref{fig:mapping} shows an example of uncertainty region of a design and its maximum value $\max(R(\bm{x}))$ and minimum value $\min(R(\bm{x}))$ for $n=2$ objectives.
+The maximum value of the uncertainty region $\max(R(\bm{x}))$ and minimum value of the uncertainty region $\min(R(\bm{x}))$ of a design $\bm{x}$ are regarded as the optimistic and pessimistic value of $\bm{x}$, respectively.
+A hyperplane passing through the non-dominated optimistic values of $\bm{x}$ is considered the optimistic Pareto front $\mathfrak{F}_{opt}$.
+Similarly, a pessimistic Pareto front $\mathfrak{F}_{pess}$ is constructed by a hyperplane passing through the pessimistic values of $\bm{x}$.